viggyfresh/SSSYI/README.md

 	4. EbayServiceModule.java
 		a.
 In method getApiContext(), change any eBay developer credentials as required (shouldn’t be necessary until temp account privileges are granted, and even then ONLY on the actuallyListItem and reviseItem calls)
 	5. DatabaseModule.java
-		a. private static final String SQL_URL = "jdbc:mysql://emailtolisting-16253.phx-os1.stratus.dev.ebay.com:5555/etl_db";
+		a. private static final String SQL_URL = "jdbc:mysql://localhost:5555/etl_db";
 		b. private static final String USERNAME = "root";
 		c. private static final String PASSWORD = "root";
 		d. private static final String TABLE = "ETL_DATA";
 		e. private static final String COUNT_TABLE = "ETL_COUNT";
 			i.
 All of these fields must match (exactly) the MySQL configuration (port number, hostname, username/password for server, schema name (here etl_db), and table names.
 If you followed section III exactly, all you will have to modify is the hostname. ii.
-Format: "jdbc:[machine-name]:5555/etl_db"
+Format: "jdbc:[machine-name OR localhost]:5555/etl_db"

 V. Getting the project to run for the first time
 	1. It goes without saying that you need the project files imported into Eclipse
 		a.
 ALSO, make sure all your configuration is done correctly
-	2. Export entire thing as a WAR file, put the war in the webapps/ directory in your tomcat install
+	2. Export entire thing as a WAR file (to desktop, somewhere that doesn't require admininstrator confirmation!)
+	3. Drag and drop the war into the webapps/ directory in your Tomcat 7.0 installation directory
 		a.
 Default: "C:/Program Files (x86)/Apache Software Foundation/Tomcat 7.0/webapps/
+		b.
+You may need to authenticate as an administrator
 	3. Start up Tomcat.
 That should do it

-V. Pushing changes to the project (NOTE: if you want your images to persist, follow these directions exactly)
+V. Pushing changes to the project (NOTE: IF YOU WANT YOUR IMAGES TO PERSIST, FOLLOW THESE DIRECTIONS EXACTLY, OR ELSE THEY WILL BE WIPED!!!!)
 	1. Make whatever changes you want to the project in Eclipse
 	2. Stop the Tomcat server
 		a.
 Can be done through system tray if Tomcat is properly installed as a service
+		b.
+Just double click on server icon, hit the stop button
-	3. Make a copy of the images folder
+	3. Make a copy of the images folder to your desktop
 		a.
 Default: "C:/Program Files (x86)/Apache Software Foundation/Tomcat 7.0/webapps/PlainTextSYI/files/images
-	4. Export the project (with changes) as a WAR, back into the webapps directory, replacing the existing WAR file
+	4. Export the project (with changes) as a WAR to your desktop, then drag it back into the webapps directory, replacing the existing WAR file
 		a.
 Default: "C:/Program Files (x86)/Apache Software Foundation/Tomcat 7.0/webapps
+		b.
+You may need to authenticate as an administrator
 	5. Delete the old unpacked PlainTextSYI FOLDER in the webapps directory.
 This forces Tomcat to unpack the fresh WAR
 		a.
 Default: "C:/Program Files (x86)/Apache Software Foundation/Tomcat 7.0/webapps
 	6. Restart Tomcat as a service
-	7. After full restart, copy the images folder from wherever you made the copy back into webapps/PlainTextSYI/files/images
+	7. After full restart, copy the images folder from your desktop back into webapps/PlainTextSYI/files/images

 VI.
 A newbie's guide to the project
 	1. NOTE: MAKE SURE YOU ARE USING THE RECOMMENDED IBM JRE, or else stuff may get a little screwey